 The U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) is looking for enthusiastic, driven professionals to join our team and be Clean Energy Champions.
 We are seeking talented individuals with diverse perspectives and skills to help tackle the climate crisis.

-EERE leads research, development, demonstration, and deployment of innovations in renewable power, sustainable transportation, and energy-efficient technologies that will equitably accelerate the national transition to a clean energy economy.
+EERE leads research, development, demonstration, and deployment of innovations in renewable energy, sustainable transportation and fuels, and buildings and industry that will equitably accelerate the national transition to a clean energy economy.
 We are working to ensure clean energy investments, new jobs, and energy justice benefit all Americans.

 You do not need to be a clean energy expert to have a clean energy career.
 Some EERE positions are scientific or technical, and others support business operations, human resources, strategic analysis, communications, and more.